Idit Silman: Political career

 Silman resigned from the Knesset on 11 September and was replaced by Orna Starkmann.
 She was later given the 16th spot on the Likud's list ahead of the 2022 election.
 Following the results Silman returned for an additional term as an MK with Likud winning 32 seats.

 On 29 December 2022, Silman was appointed Environmental Protection Minister by Benjamin Netanyahu during the formation of the thirty-seventh government of Israel.
 She resigned from the Knesset on 7 January 2023 as part of the Norwegian Law.
+Upon Silman's appointment, Galit Cohen, who served as Director General of the Environmental Protection Ministry for 22 years, resigned from her position.
+In September 2023, she signed an agreement with the US regarding cooperation on environmental issues.

 After the Hamas attack on 7 October 2023 she was chased out of a hospital after attempting to visit survivors of the attacks, as both relatives of the injured and staff of the hospital angrily shouted at her, holding the government and their actions, and by extension her, responsible for the political climate that led to the attacks, accusing that they have "ruined" the country of Israel.

+In November 2024, she represented Israel at the UN Climate Change Conference [COP 29] in Baku, Azerbaijan.

+In July 2026, Silman reclassified the Nile crocodile from a wild animal to a "cultivated wild animal" to allow the Israel Prison Service to station crocodiles around prisons.
+When faced with criticism from ecologists for the construction of a crocodile-filled moat around Ktzi'ot Prison, Silman stated that the crocodiles in the moat would be treated better than Palestinian prisoners.

+On August 17, 2026.
+Silman achieved a non-realistic place in the Likud's 2026 primary elections, along with several other reigning ministers and MKs.

+Political positions

 In an 11 March 2025 interview, Silman indicated her support for US President Donald Trump's proposal to displace Palestinians from the Gaza Strip.
 She stated that the "only solution for the Gaza Strip is to empty it of Gazans," continuing that the government of Prime Minister Netanyahu was "committed to the idea of encouraging emigration" and that "God has sent us the U.S. administration, and it is clearly telling us – it's time to inherit the land."

+During a debate in the Knesset on December 3, 2025, she stated that the Israeli army should kill Palestinians who burn garbage in the West Bank.

+In March 2026, during Operation Roaring Lion, Silman sent a letter to US President Donald Trump, requesting him to use personal sanctions against President of the Supreme Court Yitzhak Amit and the Attorney General of Israel Gali Baharab Miara, on grounds they are preventing a Presidential pardon for prime minister Benjamin Netanyahu, who is standing trial for corruption and breach of fiduciary duty charges.

+Personal life

+She is married to Shmuel Silman and has three children.
+She resides in Rehovot.